-The Octopus platform owes numerous benefits to the users, thereby enable small businesses key into electronic payment system easily, efficient collections, social integration, retention strategy, bills payment, mobile virtual top-up, funds transfer, balance enquiry, movie show time, news.
+The Octopus platform owes numerous benefits to the users, thereby enable small businesses to key into electronic payment systems easily, efficient collections, social integration, retention strategy, bills payment, mobile virtual top-up, funds transfer, balance inquiry, movie showtime, news.

 According to him, the re-certification demonstrates credibility and trust, which reduces customer and supply chain audit and ISO 27001 certification reduces third party scrutiny of your Information Security Management by customers and the wider supply chain.

-He further explained that it reduces customer and supply chain audit, stating that ISO 27001 certification reduces third party scrutiny of your Information Security Management by customers and the wider supply chain.
+He further explained that it reduces customer and supply chain audits, stating that ISO 27001 certification reduces third party scrutiny of your Information Security Management by customers and the wider supply chain.

-As ISO 27001 is the current international benchmark for Information Security Management, it is increasingly recognised that compliance with the standard is supportive evidence of adequate security.
-Considerations and outcomes To achieve ISO 27001 certification, an organisation must produce documentation that demonstrates that it has developed an Information Security Management System that complies with the standard.
-Organisations should consider producing most of this documentation even if they are not going for certification as it provides a best practice approach for compliance as well.
+As ISO 27001 is the current international benchmark for Information Security Management, it is increasingly recognized that compliance with the standard is supportive evidence of adequate security.
+Considerations and outcomes To achieve ISO 27001 certification, an organization must produce documentation that demonstrates that it has developed an Information Security Management System that complies with the standard.
+Organizations should consider producing most of this documentation even if they are not going for certification as it provides a best practice approach for compliance as well.

 There are three key issues to note about the standard: Its generic requirements mean that it is applicable to all organizations, regardless of size, type, or nature.
 However, you tailor it to the exact needs of your organization through the information security controls that you select to implement within your Information Security Management System.
 It takes a flexible, risk-driven approach.
 It is dynamic it focuses on continual improvement and helps the organization keep ahead of changes both within and outside the organization.